How to Start an RV Park

 • Attractions and activities: Will people mostly bed down before driving off to nearby attractions?
 Or do you want your park to be a destination itself, full of on-site activities and amenities?

-• Franchise or independent?
-Independent parks let you do things your way and reap 100% of the profits.
-But franchises with Campgrounds of America (KOA) or other groups set you up with premade business plans and advertising.
+• Franchise or independent: Independent parks let you do things your way and reap 100% of the profits.
+But franchises with Kampgrounds of America (KOA) or other groups set you up with premade business plans and advertising.

 • Seasonality: What different pricing can you offer during high and low seasons?
 Or, are there times of year you may need to close down for weather?

 • Who is your market?
-A growing number of campers are millennials, and a growing number of ethnicities are seeking out RV parks, too.
-Serving their expectations for services, amenities, and safety can be key to building your own RV park’s reputation and popularity.
+A growing number of campers are millennials, and the overall demographics of campers are much more diverse than they used to be.
+Meeting their expectations for services, amenities, and safety can be key to building your RV park’s reputation and popularity.

 Whether you want to run one RV park or have ambitions to own and operate multiple properties, you’ll typically want to consider structuring your business either as a corporation or a limited liability company (LLC).
-Sole proprietorships and general partnerships are technically also entity options, but as a business, your RV park could benefit more from the taxation and liability-shielding available with an LLC or corporation.
+Sole proprietorships and general partnerships are technically also entity options, but as a business, your RV park could benefit more from the tax advantages and liability shielding available with an LLC or corporation.

 • Minimum liquid assets of $500,000